raspberrypilearning/astro-pi-mission-zero/en/step_3.md

-## Display a message and choose the name of a new Astro Pi
+## Display a message and choose a name for the new Astro Pi computers

 --- task ---